Michael Macy

 Michael W. Macy is a Cornell University sociologist who is the Director of the Social Dynamics Laboratory and Distinguished Professor of Arts and Sciences in Sociology.
-In his profile in the Information Sciences department, it says he is the Goldwin Smith of Arts and Sciences in Sociology.

 Biography

 Macy was born in 1948 in Clarksville, Tennessee.

 He attended Harvard University for his B.A. and Ph.D. and his M.A. was from Stanford University.
 He was a fellow at the N.I.A.S.
 (Netherlands Institute for Advanced Study) from February to June 2002 and at Stanford's Center for Advanced Study in the Behavioral Sciences from 2011 until 2012.

 Research

-Using a National Science Foundation grant, he and his team have “used computational models, online laboratory experiments, and digital traces of device-mediated interaction to explore familiar but enigmatic social patterns.” he has also focused on political polarization.
+He is known for his contributions to computational social science.
+Using a National Science Foundation grant, he and his team have “used computational models, online laboratory experiments, and digital traces of device-mediated interaction to explore familiar but enigmatic social patterns.”
+He has also focused on political polarization.
 He has published in Science, American Journal of Sociology and American Sociological Review.